ministryofjustice/fb-acceptance-tests/README.md

 ### Setup all containers

 The following command will spin up all form builder platform containers and services.
-It takes approximatelly 13 minutes:
+It takes approximately 13 minutes:

     $ make setup